simongt/tic-tac-toe/README.md

 * A cell should not be able to be replayed once marked.
 * Add a reset button that will clear the contents of the board.

+#### Note
+You may complete this assignment using jQuery or vanilla JavaScript.
+Please pick **one approach** for this project.

 ## How to get started
-1. Construct a `index.html` to be your starting point on this project.
+1. Construct a game board in your `index.html` to be your starting point on this project.
 Add your necessary HTML tags, including `script` and `link` tags to link to your separate JavaScript and CSS files respectively.
-2. Construct the gameboard.
-The gameboard page should include the 3x3 grid, and at minimum a reset button.
+The game board page should include the 3x3 grid (use Flexbox or perhaps research CSS grid!), and at minimum a reset button.
 Using `id` and `class` on clickable elements will help you wire this up in JavaScript afterwards.
-3. JavaScript portion will be next:
+2. JavaScript portion will be next:
-	* Locate the element first to use it within your app.
-Think about using jQuery to locate your target elements.
-     Try this in your console to make sure your selection works.
-	* After finding the elements, start writing logic to listen for `click` events on those elements.
-	* You will also need a variable to keep track of moves.
-As this will be used to indicate whether or not to draw an `X` or an `O`.
+  * Until there is a winner, continue the game.
+  * You will need to keep track of the game state - what marks are on the board in what locations, as well as who's turn it is.
+There are many ways to do this.
+One way that seems to provide for a clean solution is through the use of a [two dimensional array](http://www.javascripttutorial.net/javascript-multidimensional-array/) representing the game board state.

 ## Bonus
 * Display a message to indicate which turn is about to be played.
 * After the necessary moves have been played, stop game and alert the winner if one player ends up winning with three in a row.
 * Hint: Determine a set of winning combinations.
 Check those combinations on the board contents after every move.

 ## Ultra Bonus
-* We once had a student implement an Artifical Intelligence (AI) opponent.
+* We once had a student implement an Artificial Intelligence (AI) opponent.
 If you really need a challenge, write some code that will play a game of Tic Tac Toe against you.
 (Hint: look into the minimax algorithm).

 ## Starter code